|

 7th Edition, by Dennis G. Zill, and published by Jones and Bartlett.
 This ISBN package price includes the new printed book, the student solutions manual, and WebAssign for a custom price.

 The campus bookstore should have the package deal available, or you can contact Customer Service at the Publisher to purchase the package deal, if it is your choice.
 The publisher charges less for the special ISBN package than the LSU Bookstore charges.
 Use this link to buy the special package for just $174 from the publisher directly: http://www.jblearning.com/cart/Default.aspx?bc=27396-0&coupon=LSUFRESHIP.
-You can also buy just Webassign Access by itself for a discounted price of $53.21 directly from the publisher of the textbook.
+According to Webassign, You can also buy just Webassign Access by itself for a $70.95.
 Use this link for the latter purpose:

 Be sure you obtain Edition